-The Capell Lab seeks to understand how epigenetic and chromatin regulatory mechanisms contribute to disease.
-By combining the incredible accessibility of human skin with the most cutting-edge epigenetic and genome-wide techniques, we aim to identify novel targets to treat disease.
+The Capell Lab seeks to understand how epigenetic and epitranscriptomic mechanisms contribute to disease.
+By combining the incredible accessibility of human skin with the most cutting-edge epigenetic and epitranscriptomic techniques, we aim to identify novel targets to treat disease.

 Epithelial tissues rely on a highly coordinated balance between self-renewal, proliferation, and differentiation.
-Epigenetic mechanisms provide this precise control through the regulation of gene enhancer and transcriptional networks that establish and maintain cell fate and identity.
+Epigenetic and epitranscriptomic mechanisms provide this precise control through the regulation of gene enhancers, transcription, and translation in order to establish and maintain cell fate and identity.
 Disruption of these pathways can lead to a loss of proliferative control, ultimately driving cancer.

-In the Capell Lab, we combine cutting-edge epigenetic technologies, human patient samples, primary cells, and mouse models in order to solve several fundamental unanswered questions:
+In the Capell Lab, we combine cutting-edge epigenetic and epitranscriptomic technologies, human patient samples, primary cells, and mouse models in order to solve several fundamental unanswered questions:

-1) How is the skin epigenome altered by intrinsic (i.e. aging) and extrinsic (i.e. ultraviolet radiation) environmental influences, and how do these changes contribute to disease?
+- How is the skin epigenome and epitranscriptome altered by intrinsic (i.e. aging) and extrinsic (i.e. ultraviolet radiation) environmental influences, and how do these changes contribute to disease?

-2) How do chromatin regulatory enzymes function in both normal and diseased skin, particularly during carcinogenesis?
+- How do epigenetic and epitranscriptomic enzymes function in both normal and diseased skin, particularly during carcinogenesis?

-3) Can we target the epigenome with precision to treat disease?
+- Can we target the epigenome and epitranscriptome with precision to treat disease?

 If you would be interested in discussing potential rotation projects, please contact us (firstname.lastname@example.org).

 Yann Aubert, PhD